Ready to dive into the Scion xB’s finest and worst years?

 Scion xB Resale Values

-Wondering how well the xB maintains its value?
-Check out this graph:
+Wondering how well the xB maintains its worth?
+Check out this chart:

 Conclusion

 Now, it’s your turn.
-Have you taken an xB for a ride?
-Got a preferred year?
+Have you taken an xB for a spin?
+Got a favored year?